Code-Institute-Submissions/ms1-waterstationsireland/README.md

 - Another bug presents on the **iPad 3rd Gen.** (iOS 9.3.5):
     - Upon landing on the *Home Page* the hero video does not autoplay.
     - It appears as though it is a still image and does not start playing at any time.
-    - From my testing across all other devices as mentioned previously, this bug was not found on any other device.
+    - From my testing across all other devices as mentioned previously, this bug was not found on any other device, including the other **iPad** model.

 ---